Ben witheford | Principal

 Below I have written the short version of what I believe about education, learning and children.

-The child part of the people equation deserve the best deal that can be possibly arranged.
-Decisions made about the direction the school, people employed, classrooms modernised, playgrounds built and resources purchased should be focussed around providing the kids with the best deal.
+The child part of the people equation deserves the best deal that can be possibly arranged.
+Decisions about the direction of the school, the people employed, the classrooms modernised, the playgrounds built and the resources purchased should be focused on providing the children with the best deal.
 It is my firm belief that all children can learn, although the speed of that progress will vary from child to child.

-The adult part of the equation looks like this: employ the best people, provide them with the best resources, provide them with all the support they need, expect great things from them and allow them to execute their role with excellence.
+The adult part of the equation looks like this: employ the best people, provide them with the best resources and all the support they need, expect great things from them and allow them to execute their role with excellence.